 The Theatre Collection is one of the world’s largest archives of British theatre history and Live Art.

-Our acquisition policy focuses on British theatre history, with particular strengths of theatre in the South West, nineteenth-century theatre, Post-Second World War theatre, live and performance art, scenery and costume design, and other related artwork.
+Our acquisition policy focuses on British theatre history, with particular strengths of theatre in the South West, 19th century theatre, Post-Second World War theatre, live and performance art, scenery and costume design, and other related artwork.
 The development of our collections has been dependent on the generosity of others, with a large proportion of the holdings coming from donations and bequests from enthusiasts and professionals who share the desire to preserve a record of theatre and live art in Britain.